a-huk/lol_esports-predictions/README.md

  - Currently, I use a weighted average of a team's previous weeks results; the newer, the more weight a performance is given.
  - Feel free to contact me at huk.adam@protonmail.com
  - :warning: means that the academy roster was played, while the main roster's stats were used.
+ - Bo1 matches use the blue team's winrate as the team's side are already known.
+ - LCK and other Bo3 or Bo5 series, will use an average of the red and blue side winrate, which is not completely optimal but better than just using blue side's winrate.
 <br>